BooleanJulien/dsci532ia2/README.md

 # How to deploy a Dash-R app to Heroku

-This repo contains the necessary files for deploying a Dash-R app to Heroku.
-The deployed app is hosted here https://dashr-heroku-deployment-demo.herokuapp.com/.
+This repo contains the individual assignment 2 for DSCI 532 for Julien Gordon The deployed app is hosted here https://dashr-dsci532ia2junigo.herokuapp.com/.

-Steps to reproduce:
+Steps used to reproduce:

 1. `git clone git@github.com:UBC-MDS/dashr-heroku-deployment-demo.git`
 2. `cd dashr-heroku-deployment-demo`